capyb2222/LunaGC_7.0.0/README.md

 # LunaGC-6.1.0 VERY WIP
-# Very buggy, not recommended at all to play now (can't even walk - will fix soon)

 ## Updated version of Grasscutters, with some new features implemented.
 Old Discord for LunaGC https://discord.gg/7D5gkyJR5Y (don't ask for support there, instead create an issue in this repository)